- General Instructions

 Complete lines 2a–2e only if you contributed less than the entire interest in the donated property during the tax year and claimed a deduction for it of $5,000 or less.
 On line 2b, enter the amount claimed as a deduction for this tax year and in any prior tax years for gifts of a partial interest in the same property.

 Complete lines 3a–3c only if you attached restrictions to the right to the income, use, or disposition of the donated property.
 An example of a "restricted use" is furniture that you gave only to be used in the reading room of an organization's library.
 Attach a statement explaining (1) the terms of any agreement or understanding regarding the restriction, and (2) whether the property is designated for a particular use.

 Include in Section B only items (or groups of similar items) for which you claimed a deduction of more than $5,000.
-File a separate Form 8283, Section B, for:
+You must also file Form 8283, Section B if you are contributing a single article of clothing or household item over $500 that is not in good used condition.
+Do not include property reported in Section A. File a separate Form 8283, Section B, for:

 Each donee, and

 Each item of property, except for an item that is part of a group of similar items.